NShan9297/Kickstarter_Analysis/README.md

 ## **Purpose** ##

 The Purpose of this project is to analyze campaigns to find what models are most successful and which failed.
 Successful campaigns were determined by whether the campaigns reached/exceeded their fundraising goal based on funds/money pledged.
 While Failed campaigns were those that did not reach their goal based on funds/money pledged.
-From this data, Louise will
+From this data, Louise will have some statistical support to help her tackle her crowdfunding journey.

 ## **Analysis and Challenges** ##